 Not everyone agrees on this, but when you remove your battery you increase the probability that your battery will start your car when you return.
 Leaving your battery connected can drain the battery and you could return to a car that won’t start.

 When you do this, hook it up to a trickle charger, so your battery stays charged and ready for you.
 Put the battery on a piece of wood.
 This protects the battery and the floor.

-Returning from vacation with oil that needed to be changed before you left is not usually a disaster, but topping off your fluids and changing your oil will insure you return to a car that is ready to drive and will better withstand the potential extreme changes in the weather.
+Returning from vacation with oil that needed to be changed before you left is not usually a disaster, but topping up your fluids and changing your oil will ensure you return to a car that is ready to drive and that will better withstand the potential extreme changes in the weather.
 Low fluids are more vulnerable to damage, just like it’s easier to freeze a small amount of water than it is to freeze the ocean.

-It is particularly important that your antifreeze is full, especially if your are leaving cold weather.
+It is particularly important that your antifreeze is full, especially if you are leaving in cold weather.
 Also, add a fuel stabilizer.
-The shelflife of your fluids is usually three months before they begin to break down.
+The shelf-life of your fluids is usually three months before they begin to break down.
 Stabilizer doubles that.
-Also, fluids include gas.
-Having a full tank of gas prevents moisture from accumulating.
+Fluids include gas: having a full tank of gas prevents moisture from accumulating.
 Also, it’s nice to return to a car with a full tank.

 When you head south for the winter, the last thing you want on your mind is the car you left behind.
 If you do these five things, when you return north, your car will be waiting to drive you around as you reacquaint yourself with your home.
 Take the time to make sure you store your car well for the winter, then enjoy the sun while your neighbours freeze.